1970 Formula One season: Rounds 1 to 5

 After the death of founder and owner Bruce McLaren, the McLaren team withdrew their cars for the Belgian Grand Prix.
 The Circuit de Spa-Francorchamps had received an upgrade in safety measures: Armco barriers lined around the track and a slow chicane at Malmedy.
 Unlike in the last two races, practice times were used to determine the order of the grid and it was Stewart again on pole, with Rindt and Amon next to him.
 Rindt was first at the start, but it was Stewart and Amon fighting for the lead during the opening laps.
 Pedro Rodríguez started sixth but had passed everyone in front of him by lap 5, the BRM V12 engine reaching nearly 300 kph on the straights, but Amon kept the pressure on him, setting a new lap record, even with the added chicane.
 Half-way through the race, Stewart's engine let go, before Hill and Brabham suffered mechanical issues as well.
-Rodríguez his second career win, just over a second clear of Amon.
+Rodríguez had his second career win, just over a second clear of Amon.
 Jean-Pierre Beltoise finished third, and with two other V12-powered cars in the points, the Belgian high-speed roads had brought a stop to the V8 monopoly.

 Lotus introduced their wedge-shaped Lotus 72 for the Dutch Grand Prix, incorporating revolutionary brake and suspension design.
 It provided better vision and ventilation to the driver besides the overall advancement in grip and ride.
 Rindt comfortably qualified on pole position, with Stewart and Ickx next to him.
 The Belgian driver forced his Ferrari into the lead ahead of Rindt, while Stewart fell to fourth.
 Going into lap 3, however, Rindt passed Ickx with ease, going round the outside at Tarzan corner.
 The Austrian would finish 30 seconds ahead of Stewart and a lap ahead of Ickx in third place.
 The race was marred by the fatal accident of Piers Courage.

 In the Drivers' Championship, Jackie Stewart led with 19 points, ahead of Jochen Rindt with 18 and Jack Brabham with 15.
 Their respective constructors filled the Manufacturers' Cup standings in the same order: March led with 25 points, ahead of Lotus with 23 and Brabham with 17.